Shiran Gooneratne

-A. L. Shiran Gooneratne is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-He was appointed by President Gotabaya Rajapaksa and has served since 1 December 2020.
+A. L. Shiran Gooneratne is a Sri Lankan lawyer serving since 1 December 2020 as a puisne justice of the Supreme Court of Sri Lanka.
+He was appointed by President Gotabaya Rajapaksa.

 Career

 Gooneratne previously served as a judge of the Court of Appeal of Sri Lanka from 11 July 2017 to 1 December 2020, having been appointed by President Maithripala Sirisena.